-The feeling is further bolstered by Singh's scholarship, which presents a dispassionate analysis of a vast amount of empirical data, comprising myriad disciplines across different continents, geographies, and stages of development as economies.
-Indeed, much of history's march since the publication of the work to our present day has borne out Charan Singh's analysis of the impact of collectivization on democracy and agricultural output.
-Collective farming is today nowhere to be seen, and when viewed from the clarity of this work's prism, it does not come as a surprise.
-Singh's analysis anticipates, at least in part, the horrors of which the world was to become aware after news finally broke about the price Mao's China had paid for 'The Great Leap Forward', or Stalinist Russia for her own agricultural needs and outputs, as a result of forced collectivization with the incentive to accelerate industrialization.
-Furthermore, it presents a fair amount of evidence available to his contemporaries before the news from China or Russia became common knowledge, shedding unique light on the impact of ideology (in this case Marxist) and the personality of India's pre-eminent leader Nehru on national policy at the cost of empirical data.
-As for the issues it addresses, Joint Farming X-Rayed makes common cause with the agrarian crisis that today worries the government and citizenry alike on burning issues like unemployment, urban-bias in government, the impact of chemical fertilizers on soil fertility, and of deforestation on soil-erosion.
+Singh's analysis anticipates, in part, the horrors of which the world was to become aware after news finally broke about the price Mao's China had paid for 'The Great Leap Forward', or Stalinist Russia for her own agricultural needs and outputs as a result of forced collectivization with the incentive to accelerate industrialization.
+It presents a fair amount of evidence available to his contemporaries before the news from China or Russia became common knowledge, shedding unique light on the impact of Marxist ideology and the personality of India's pre-eminent leader Nehru on national policy at the cost of empirical data.
+As for the issues it addresses, this text makes common cause with the agrarian crisis that today worries the citizenry on burning issues of unemployment, urbanbias in government, the impact of chemical fertilizers on soil fertility31 and deforestation on soil-erosion.

-For all the worth of the analysis, the solutions Singh proposed in 1959 have been relegated to the policy graveyard.
-Nehru's conviction about industrialization as the only way forward sidelined the incipient Gandhian project, of which Charan Singh was a lifelong defender.
+For all the analysis available to us today, the solutions Singh proposed have been relegated to the junkyard of policy history.
+Nehru's conviction about industrialization as the only way forward for the economy sidelined the incipient Gandhian project of which Charan Singh was a lifelong defender.
 Not only that, a prototype economy on Gandhian principles doesn't exist anywhere on the globe today and unlike joint farming it has never been duly tested.
-Singh's decentralised, individualistic model for the economy borrows generously from the Gandhian blueprint and derives much of the intellectual force of its critique of both Industrialism and Marxism from this perspective which puts a premium on individualism above all else.
+Singh's decentralised, individualistic model for the economy borrows from Gandhi and derives much of the intellectual force of its critique of Industrialism and Marxism from this perspective which puts a premium on individual effort above all else.
 Here is a merger of Singh's peasant upbringing and the all-pervading influence of Gandhi's worldview, one that vowed to remake India on principles that are closer to her home in the village and her office in the fields.